Bills Digest No. 81, 2023-24

 The civil penalty orders can be against either or both categories of contravention of the Online Safety Act and absolute liability will apply to this element of the proposed new aggravated offence.

 The inclusion of the cyber-abuse material removal notices framework in the aggravated offence is incongruous as the Online Safety Act contains a separate specific framework for addressing non‑consensual sharing of intimate images including removal notices (in Part 6).
 In particular, section 78 allows the eSafety Commissioner to give removal notices to end-users concerning intimate images posted online without consent.
-If this removal notice is not complied with, a civil penalty may apply under section 80 of the Online Safety Act.
+If this removal notice is not complied with, a civil penalty may apply under section 80 of the Online Safety Act

 The Explanatory Memorandum justifies the increased penalty for the aggravated offence as follows:

-This is appropriate because the aggravated offence applies where a person commits an offence to the criminal standard and after repeatedly being found liable or contraventions of the Online Safety Act relating to the non-consensual distribution of intimate images.
-This indicates that the person has had a continued disregard for the effect the distribution of sexual material without consent can have upon victims.[28]
+This is appropriate because the aggravated offence applies where a person commits an offence to the criminal standard and after repeatedly being found liable [of] contraventions of the Online Safety Act relating to the non-consensual distribution of intimate images.
+This indicates that the person has had a continued disregard for the effect the distribution of sexual material without consent can have upon victims.[83]

 (ii) contraventions of section 80 of the Online Safety Act 2021 that relate to removal notices given under section 78 of that Act.